 Students must achieve a C or better in each Concentration course in order for that course to apply towards Major requirements.
 Students who receive a C- or below in a Major course must either repeat the course or petition to have the lower grade count for the major.

-Students are subject to any requirement changes in the Pre-Major, Major, and Concentration until they are officially admitted to the Major.
+Students are subject to any requirement changes in the Major, including Concentrations, until they are officially admitted to the Major.